smithclint/waypoint-media-site/GITHUB_PAGES_SETUP.md

 ## Troubleshooting

-### If the workflow fails:
+### If the deployment fails:

-1. Check the Actions tab for error messages
-2. Ensure the repository is public (or you have GitHub Pro for private repos)
+1. Check the repository is public (or you have GitHub Pro for private repos)
-3. Verify the workflow file syntax
+2. Verify the main branch has your HTML files
+3. Make sure there are no syntax errors in your HTML

-### If the site doesn't load:
+### If the site doesn't deploy:

-1. Check that Pages is enabled in Settings
+1. Check that Pages is enabled in Settings → Pages
-2. Verify the correct source is selected (GitHub Actions)
+2. Verify **Deploy from a branch** is selected
+3. Ensure **main** branch and **/ (root)** folder are chosen
+4. Make sure the repository is public
-3. Ensure index.html exists in the repository root
+5. Verify index.html exists in the repository root

 ### Custom domain issues: